 When we got home they asked if they could make potions in the garden.
 I sent them outside with metal pots and pans from their kitchen, some water with orange food colouring in and a bucket of water.
 They added some mud (lots of mud!) and had a great time exploring measurements and doing a bit of chemistry.

-A quieter day today, the only thing we did was go and meet on of Phoebe’s friends from school to play badminton and go to the park.
+A quieter day today, the only thing we did was go and meet on of P’s friends from school to play badminton and go to the park.
 Karate lesson tonight too.

 This morning we had a go at baking a Madeira cake.
 The girls weighed out the ingredients and did the mixing.

-Eleanor decided that she was going to make her own board game.
+E decided that she was going to make her own board game.
 She created some interesting pieces using pipe cleaners, came up with a concept and started the board.
 It’s a work in progress, but looking good so far.
 I was going to take a photo of the pieces but she’s hidden them!
-Whilst she was doing that Phoebe was making a picture of Eleanor, for Eleanor.
-Pipe cleaners are a huge hit with both of them at the moment!
+Whilst she was doing that P was making a picture of E, for E. Pipe cleaners are a huge hit with both of them at the moment!